Note: This was my talk to students on Monday, January 29, 2018.

-Second, while all of these GPA’s are high--doing well in school is important--grade point averages are NOT the differentiator between an Alabama or a Vanderbilt.
-In other words, if you get a 3.8 GPA or a 4.0 GPA, it’s not going to make much difference to your chances for getting into a selective school.
+Second, while all of these GPA’s are high--doing well in school is important--grade point averages are NOT the differentiator between an Auburn or Notre Dame, which have the same G.P.A's.
+The takeaway is whether you get a 3.8 GPA or a 4.0 GPA, it’s not going to make much difference to your chances for getting into a selective school.

 Third, it’s obvious from these numbers that the ACT is the biggest differentiator.
 A 33 or 34 means you’re in the 99th percentile of college bound students.
 You may do everything right in your high school career—work hard, take good classes, have an amazing array of extracurriculars.
 But if you have a 25 ACT, then unfortunately, unless you’re a star athlete or a virtuoso musician, the very selective schools are not going to be interested in you.

 That’s a shame, because some of you are excellent students, with excellent GPA’s, who would be a credit to any university, but just don’t test high.
 Why do they rely on national tests so much?
 From the university’s perspective, GPA’s are an unreliable way to measure students—they vary too wildly between institutions—a GPA of 3.8 here might mean something very different than a 3.8 at different school—so they use the nationally normed ACT or SAT test to make "apples to apples" comparisons.